janus-idp/demo-setup/README.md

-# Assemble Platforms
+# Janus IDP Demo

-This repository contains automation to install the `assemble platform`, as well as supporting components.
+This repository contains automation to install the `Janus IDP Demo`, as well as supporting components.

 ## Getting Started